t3rn/t3rn/docs/t0rn-collator.md

 1. Go to the [polkadot.js app](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fdev.net.t3rn.io#/accounts) and connect your collator account by clicking "Add account", then inserting your previously generated secret phrase aka mnemonic.

-2. Generate a new session key pair and obtain the corresponding public key.
-Copy it as it is needed in the next step.
+2. Generate a new session key pair and obtain the corresponding public key:

 ```
-Developer --> RPC calls --> author --> rotateKeys()
+curl -H "Content-Type: application/json" -d '{"id":1, "jsonrpc":"2.0", "method": "author_rotateKeys", "params":[]}' http://localhost:8833
 ```

+Your output should look similar to:

+``{"jsonrpc":"2.0","result":"0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef","id":1}``

+The `result` key is your public key of the newly created session key pair.
+Copy it as it is needed in the next step.

-3. Set the session key for your collator under
+3. Set the session key for your collator under:

 ```
-Developer --> Extrinsics --> session -> setKeys(sr25519_pubkey, 0x1234)
+Developer --> Extrinsics --> session -> setKeys(sr25519_pubkey, 0x00)
 ```

-4. Now finally register your collator as candidate.
+4. Now finally register your collator as candidate under:

 ```
 Developer --> Extrinsics --> collatorSelection -> registerAsCandidate()
 ```

 After some time your collator should be included and producing blocks!

-## Troubleshooting

-+ Our testnet got a temporary Rococo slot, meaning `t0rn` and other parachains will be on- and offboarded to Rococo in a round-robin fashion.
-When offboarded collators do not produce blocks.
+You can check [here](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fdev.net.t3rn.io#/collators) if your collator has registered successfully.